How to prepare for a phone or Skype interview

 Research and prepare

-Whilst it’s good to keep your mind off the interview on the day, some preparation in advance is obviously necessary.
+While it’s good to keep your mind off the interview on the day, some preparation in advance is obviously necessary.

-Not only should you be preparing some answers to typical interview questions (you can find a list of the most common ones here, as well as tips on how to best answer them), but you should also do some background research on the company.
+Not only should you be preparing some answers to typical interview questions (you can find a list of the most common ones here, as well as tips on how best to answer them), but you should also do some background research on the company.

-You know what they say – practice makes perfect!
+You know what they say: practice makes perfect!
 But in all seriousness, being interviewed by someone you can't look in the eye can actually be a lot more difficult than you think.